Ansebi/GUI_kivy_Cat_Feb2018/README.md

 for truly custom buttons in kivy, python GUI library.

 ## Designation
-It demonstrates that in kivy you are not necesserily restricted with shape, color, etc.
+It demonstrates that in kivy you are not necessarily restricted with the shape, color, etc.
 With little effort you may have an interactive element of purely custom design.

 ## Use